Who we are

 Melvin Coleman

-Melvin Coleman has been a Director & Treasurer of the Incredible Edible network since 2011 and was formerly Treasurer of Incredible Edible Todmorden.
+Melvin has been a Director & Treasurer of the Incredible Edible network since 2011 and was formerly Treasurer of Incredible Edible Todmorden.
 He has taken responsibility for registering and protecting the trade mark as well as maintaining the accounts.

 A graduate in law and a retired Chartered Accountant, his career has taken him from North Sea oil to publishing and thence into the not for profit sector, finally as UK Finance Director of Amnesty International.
 His current responsibilities include chairing Amnesty’s international charity.
 His voluntary sector activities previously included Treasurer of Liberty, helping found and run the country’s first publicly funded law centre, the Public Law Project and the Business & Human Rights Resource Centre.